felipeferreiraa/LaTexPlayground/README.md

 # LaTexPlayground

-O proposito é simplesmente colocar arquivos em TeX para eternidade :)
+The purpose is simply to put files in TeX for eternity :)